John Byng: Battle of Minorca

 As they both ran away before Night.

 The island of Minorca had been a British possession since 1708, when it was captured during the War of the Spanish Succession.
 On the approach of the Seven Years' War, numerous British diplomats based in the Mediterranean raised the alarm that Minorca was threatened by a French naval attack from Toulon.
 Since 1748, British downsizing of the Royal Navy meant that only three ships-of-the-line were assigned to protect trading interests in the Mediterranean by 1755.
 The London Evening Post had reported as far back as April 1755 that Toulon was outfitting twelve brand new "men of war".
 Lord George Anson, head of the Admiralty, chose to focus instead on preventing a French invasion, keeping warships close to Britain.

 Byng was given orders to raise a fleet on 11 March 1756, with only six of ten assigned ships present in Portsmouth, and all of them severely undermanned.
+Byng's own flagship Ramillies was missing 220 crew, having loaned them to prior to the fleet being formed.
 Byng's orders were multiplex, his first target being the alleged new French fleet at Toulon, while the British garrison of Fort St Philip at Port Mahon was a secondary concern.

 Despite his protests, he was not given enough money or time to prepare the expedition properly.
 His fleet was delayed in Portsmouth for over a month, and he was ordered by the Admiralty Office to outfit other Channel ships ahead of his own fleet.
 Additionally, half of his assigned ships were in disrepair or missing.
 When the pulled into Portsmouth, for example, the warship was missing its fore and main topmast.